Adjusting to the New World of Clinical Sciences

 When I come across a disease that I need to study, I write a quick note to myself either on my phone or in a notebook, as a way to remind myself to read about it later.
 With the above cases, my notes simply said ‘pancreatitis and DKA.’
 At the end of the day, when I get home, I go to my textbooks and read about the pathophysiology and treatment options for whatever diseases are on my list.
 If I come across any high-yield facts, I’ll send myself an email so I can review it at a later date during some downtime.
 Not only does that count as my studying for the night, but I’ve now associated that disease with an actual person who I saw and examined.

 Another example occurred while I was doing my Internal Medicine rotation in Brooklyn, with a patient who came into the clinic with gout.
-During basic science lectures, we were taught that gout is a painful, red, swollen joint (most often in the ‘big toe’) that is associated with eating red meat, chocolate, drinking excess alcohol, and caffeine.
+During preclinical science lectures, we were taught that gout is a painful, red, swollen joint (most often in the ‘big toe’) that is associated with eating red meat, chocolate, drinking excess alcohol, and caffeine.
 What you don’t get from reading a book is that the person is in so much pain that they can barely walk or move the affected joint.
 Seeing how a disease affects someone’s daily activities makes it stick in your mind in a way that a textbook can never teach you.

 In the beginning, this system can be overwhelming because you see so many different things when you are first thrown into the wards.
 By actively learning about a disease right after you see it on the wards, you make a mental ‘bookmark’ so, the next time you see it, you automatically know what to do for that patient.